medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 |`doc`| JSON of the source document|

 ### `couchdb_lambda_view`
 This is a [lambda view](https://discourse.getdbt.com/t/how-to-create-near-real-time-models-with-just-dbt-sql/1457) with the same structure as the `couchdb` table.
-It conatains the latest data coming in from CouchDB, and is useful for near-real-time data.
-However, to take full advantage of it all downstream models built on top of it need to be views.
-This comes with a few drawbacks such as not being able to index columns, and performance issues when building views on top of views.
+It contains the latest data coming in from CouchDB, and is useful for near-real-time data.
+However, to take full advantage of it, all downstream models built on top of it need to be views.
+This comes with a few drawbacks, such as not being able to index columns and performance issues when building views on top of views.

 ### `data_record`
 All form responses are stored in the `data_record` table; see more details [in the database schema conventions]({{< ref "core/overview/db-schema#reports" >}}).